stalniy/casl/packages/casl-vue/README.md

   <Can I="read" a="Post">...</Can>
   ```

-* use `this` alias instead of `a` when you check action on a particular instance.
+* use `this` alias when you check action on a particular instance.
 So, the question can be read as "Can I read this *particular* post?"

   ```html
   <Can I="read" :this="post">...</Can>